 - When you load data into SAP HANA, the spatial reference used by the data must exist in the SAP HANA system table.

-- SAP HANA redefined their spatial reference system EPSG ID 4326 from a planar representation of WGS84 to a round-earth representation.
+- SAP HANA redefined its spatial reference system EPSG ID 4326 from a planar representation of WGS84 to a round-earth representation.
 Tables that store spatial data in SAP HANA with spatial reference system 4326 may not behave as expected in ArcGIS.

-The round-earth implementation of WGS84 (EPSG ID: 4326) in SAP HANA contains key limitations that makes it unsuitable when working with certain types of data.
+The round-earth implementation of WGS84 (EPSG ID: 4326) in SAP HANA contains key limitations that make it unsuitable when working with certain types of data.
 For example, global datasets that exceed hemisphere boundaries or cross-hemisphere boundary lines return inconsistent results.
 Data you create or load using ArcGIS continues to be stored using a planar version of the WGS84 (EPSG ID 1000004326) coordinate system to ensure that ArcGIS can work with all types of data.
 However, ArcGIS can read round-earth WGS data that you create in SAP HANA using SQL or a third-party product.

-- SAP HANA stores spatial reference system information in their ST_SPATIAL_REFERENCE_SYSTEMS system view.
-Spatial data you load into SAP HANA must either have a null spatial reference, or use a spatial reference that exists in the ST_SPATIAL_REFERENCE_SYSTEMS system view.
+- SAP HANA stores spatial reference system information in its ST_SPATIAL_REFERENCE_SYSTEMS system view.
+Spatial data you load into SAP HANA must either have a null spatial reference or use a spatial reference that exists in the ST_SPATIAL_REFERENCE_SYSTEMS system view.
 If this view does not contain the spatial reference system for data you want to load, use the SAP HANA CREATE SPATIAL REFERENCE SYSTEM Statement to update the view with the spatial reference system you need.

 More information can be found in the CREATE SPATIAL REFERENCE SYSTEM page of the SAP HANA Spatial Reference documentation.